René Nourse, CFP®

 Stay healthy in other areas of your life

 Because stress can wear on other areas of your body, you want to make sure you do what you can to treat your body well when you can.

-This means, going back to our advice in the first section about planning being the antidote to failure.
-Chances are you work a busy job, have a family, friends, and little time to worry about things like planning a meal or a 30 minute work out 5 times a week.
-However, it is possible!
+This goes back to our previous tip about planning being the antidote to failure.
+Chances are you work a busy job, have a family, friends, and little time to worry about things like planning a meal or scheduling a 30-minute work out 5 times a week.
+However, it is possible.

 Sundays are a great days for planning and cooking.
 Cook 2–3 very simple meals during the day, and portion them out for yourself for each meal during the week.
 You can leave your meals for Monday and Tuesday in the fridge, and put the rest in the freezer and take out as needed.

-Having a physical activity where you can exert some energy is also be a great way to reduce stress.
-This is particularly important for women, who are more likely than men to experience anxiety and depression in response to stress, according to researchers at Yale University.
-But exercise increases feel-good chemicals in the brain, which in turn reduce feelings of depression and anxiety.
-Additionally, the study found that women are more likely to dwell on negative emotions, so physical activity is also a great distraction.
+Having a physical activity where you can spend some energy is also be a great way to reduce stress.
+Again, this is especially important for women, who are more likely than men to experience anxiety and depression in response to stress, according to researchers at Yale University.
+Exercise increases feel-good chemicals in the brain, helping alleviate feelings of depression and anxiety.

-If you find 30 minutes each day during the week to get a little activity in, you’ll be amazed of what the benefits can be.
-Don’t have a solid 30 minute block or don’t want to pay exorbitant gym fees?
-Go online and look up free 10 minute work outs—do a 10 minute leg workout in the morning, 10 minute arm workout during your lunch break, and a 10 minute ab workout at night.
-Then, maybe after dinner go on a walk with your dog or family, and you’ll find your stress will lesson greatly!
+If you can find 30 minutes each day during the week to get a little activity in, you’ll be amazed of what the benefits can be.
+Don’t have a solid 30 minute block, or don’t want to pay exorbitant gym fees?
+Go online and look up free 10-minute work outs.
+You can do a 10-minute leg workout in the morning, a 10-minute arm workout during your lunch break, and a 10-minute ab workout at night.
+Maybe after dinner go on a walk with your dog or your family, and you’ll find your stress will lessen greatly!